JacksonOfTrades/summonee.github.io/cv.md

 Web Design
 ----------

-Freelance web designer, who spent many hours building I build several high quality websites for my clients, often for buisnesses or youth groups.
-As I built all these websites myself, I was also responsible for making sure people clicked on them, so I understand how SEO works and how to use Google Advertising to make the website money.
+Freelance web designer, who spent many hours learning the craft of web design.
+I built several high quality websites for my clients, often for buisnesses or youth groups.
+I was also responsible for making sure people clicked on them, so I understand how SEO works and how to use Google Advertising to make the website money.